Dark3clipse/wudcompress/Readme.md

 # Wud Compress Tool - Linux Version

-This is a linux version for the wud compress tool by [Exzap froom gbatemp](https://gbatemp.net/threads/wii-u-image-wud-compression-tool.397901/).
+This is a linux version for the wud compress tool by [Exzap from gbatemp](https://gbatemp.net/threads/wii-u-image-wud-compression-tool.397901/).
 All credits for the program go to Exzap, this is merely a conversioon to generate a linux binary.

 ## Building: